Skip to main content

 Conferences

-While attending BYU-Idaho students are strongly encouraged to attend the conferences of national societies.
+Attend the conferences of national societies!
 These provide invaluable networking opportunities and often lead to career opportunities.

 The two main organizations in the field of exercise physiology are The American College of Sports Medicine (ACSM) and the National Strength and Conditioning Association (NSCA).
-Additionally, the ACSM has an active regional chapter in the Northwest which also holds an annual meeting.
+The ACSM has an active regional chapter in the Northwest that holds an annual meeting.

 Students can receive 1 upper division credit for attending an approved conference.
-Students must make the instructor aware of their intent to attend a conference and register for ESS 455 during the semester which the conference is attended.
+Students must tell the instructor of their intent to attend a conference and register for ESS 455 for the semester of the conference.

 Peer Mentors

-Students who are majoring in this field are strongly encouraged to meet with a peer mentor in order to best plan their degree audit.
-This should be a student's first stop for advising regarding the Exercise Physiology major.
+Students majoring in this field should meet with a peer mentor to best plan their degree audit.
+This should be your first stop for advising!

 Contact